 5. File drawers must have full extension steel ball bearing glides and be rated for a minimum of 40 lbs (functional load).
 Loads are to be tested to BIFMA Cubic inch x 0.017 lbs.

-6. All file drawers (pedestals and lateral files) must be equipped to handle both letter and legal filing.
+6. All file drawers (pedestals and lateral files) must be equipped to handle both letter and legal filing and include counterweights/anti-tipping devices.

 7. Freestanding pedestals must be equipped with four leveler glides constructed of galvanized steel and allow up to 1” of height adjustment.
 Levelers must be accessible from inside the pedestal cabinet.
 Freestanding pedestals must have the option of a seat cushion and/or casters.